 The ways in which organizations make strategy has emerged as an area of intense debate within the strategy field.
 Henry Mintzberg and his colleagues at McGill University distinguish intended, deliberate, realized, and emergent strategies.
 These four different aspects of strategy are summarized in Figure 1.4.
 Intended strategy is strategy as conceived by the top management team.
 Even here, rationality is limited and the intended strategy is the result of a process of negotiation, bargaining, and compromise, involving many individuals and groups within the organization.
 However, realized strategy-the actual strategy that is implemented-is only partly related to that which was intended (Mintzberg suggests only 10%-30% of intended strategy is realized).

-^{1.} Mintzberg, H. (1987, July-August).
+1. Mintzberg, H. (1987, July-August).
 Crafting strategy.
-Harvard Business Review, pp. 66-75; Mintzberg, H. (1996).
-The entrepreneurial organization.
-In H. Mintzberg & J. B. Quinn (Eds.), The strategy process
+Harvard Business Review, pp. 66-75; Mintzberg,

 Example 1.7 - Realized Strategy